Blaina and Nantyglo Fire Brigade – Formation and Early History.

-On Sunday 26th August 1906 a fire broke out in Blaina town, in a premises at 102 High Street in a shop trading as Direct Supply Company.
-P.C.
-Edwards broke into the premises, Mr Davies was away though the Constable found Mrs Davies in bed unaware of the inferno below, she was removed to the Royal Exchange Hotel.
+On Sunday 26th August 1906 a fire broke out in Blaina town, in a premises at 102 High Street in a shop trading as the Direct Supply Company. – P.C.
+Edwards broke into the premises, Mr Davies was away though the constable found Mrs Davies in bed unaware of the inferno below, she was removed to the Royal Exchange Hotel.
 P.S.
 Jones, P.C.
 Edwards, P.C.
 Bevan and P.C.
 Mitchell with the aid of some local residents worked hard to get the fire under control.
 Though despite all their efforts the shop was completely gutted.
-It was stated that the Fire Brigade turned up a quarter of an hour after the fire was under control.
+It was stated that the fire brigade turned up a quarter of an hour after the fire was under control.
 They then completely extinguished the flames.

-On Sunday 16th September 1906 a fire broke out in Blaina town, in a premises at No78a High Street known as a Butchers Shop owned by Mr E. Bush sub-let to the Danish Butter Company.
-Mr Bush woke to find the shop beneath him was on fire and alerted the Fire Brigade.
-The Fire Brigade were on the scene within 20 minutes though by this time the blaze at the shop was beyond control.
-After this fire it was reported that the District Council were urged to take steps to have direct communication by telephone or otherwise with the residences of members of the Fire Brigade so they could appear promptly at the scene of a fire.
+On Sunday 16th September 1906 a fire broke out in Blaina town, in a premises at 78a High Street known as a Butchers Shop owned by Mr E. Bush sub-let to the Danish Butter Company.
+Mr Bush woke to find the shop beneath him was on fire and alerted the fire brigade.
+The fire brigade were on the scene within 20 minutes though by this time the blaze at the shop was beyond control.
+After this fire it was reported that the district council were urged to take steps to have direct communication by telephone or otherwise with the residences of members of the fire brigade so they could appear promptly at the scene of a fire.

 In December 1907, Fireman Mr J. Smith was awarded the Long Service Medal, it was reportedly the 4th Long Service Medal to be awarded to members of the Nantyglo and Blaina Fire Brigade.

-On Tuesday 4th August 1908 at the Tonypandy Crown Eisteddfod the Blaian Fire Brigade secured third prize in the Fire Brigade competition.
+On Tuesday 4th August 1908 at the Tonypandy Crown Eisteddfod the Blaina Fire Brigade secured third prize in the Fire Brigade competition.

-On Monday 27th June 1910 a fire broke out in Blaina town, in a premises at No88 High Street known as a Saddlers Shop, owned by Mr J. B. Morgan.
-The Fire Brigade under the command of Captain W. J. Davies and P.C.
+On Monday 27th June 1910 a fire broke out in Blaina town, in a premises at 88 High Street known as a Saddlers Shop, owned by Mr J. B. Morgan.
+The fire brigade under the command of Captain W. J. Davies and P.C.
 Jones and P.C.
 Cotterill commended for their work in getting the fire under control.
 It was said that there was a point when they thought the whole block of properties would have been lost to the flames.

 The First Prize Winners 1924.

-In September 1931 Mr J. T. Davies of No31 Vincent Avenue, Ffosmaen, Nantyglo, was appointed Fireman with the Nantyglo and Blaina Fire Brigade.
-His was one of five applications submitted to the Brigade.
+In September 1931 Mr J. T. Davies of 31 Vincent Avenue, Ffosmaen, Nantyglo, was appointed fireman with the Nantyglo and Blaina Fire Brigade.
+His was one of five applications submitted to the brigade.

 Mr Thomas Davies.